 Note: The Communications Duty Officer (CDO) will assign the authorized FAA-issued AM Frequency.
+The AM TX and RX modules must be individually programmed.

-- Turn rotary Switch A (top 16-position rotary switch) on the Audio Control Module to Channel 16. - Unlock each unit by pressing the "\" button and, before the "Locked" display goes blank, press the "DOWN" arrow button.
-The display should now show "Unlocked". - Wait for the display to go blank, then press either the "UP" or "DOWN" arrow button to display the current programmed frequency. - While the display is showing the frequency, press and hold either the "UP" or "DOWN" arrow button until the desired frequency is reached. - Lock each unit by pressing the " \ " button and before the "Unlocked" display goes blank, press the "UP" arrow button.
+- Turn rotary Switch A (top 16-position rotary switch) on the Audio Control Module to Channel 16. - Unlock each unit by pressing the " " button and, before the "Locked" display goes blank, press the "DOWN" arrow button.
+The display should now show "Unlocked". - Wait for the display to go blank, then press either the "UP" or "DOWN" arrow button to display the current programmed frequency. - While the display is showing the frequency, press and hold either the "UP" or "DOWN" arrow button until the desired frequency is reached. - · Lock each unit by pressing the " " button and before the "Unlocked" display goes blank, press the "UP" arrow button.